 Walt Disney World’s Club 33 in Magic Kingdom overlooks Adventureland and is called Captains Quarters.
 Located inside a multicolored building this building is discreetly camouflaged in the structures of Adventureland.

-Disneyland Club 33
+Disneyland Club 33 Inside Look

 In Disneyland, the interior decor is a 19th-century New Orleans square style, with light blue wallpapers, and parquet wood floors.
 Decorating is also meaningful in ways to honor the Disney legacy, even after the extensive refurbishment in 2014.
 And it all begins in a grand courtyard.

-Court of Angels
+Courtyard of Angels

 The entrance area of Club 33, is a grand courtyard space, complete with a swirled staircase, and balconies above.
 The cobbled floor leads guests to the bottom of a blue iron staircase.
 As the central welcoming area, one could imagine a member of the Disney family awaiting the arrival of important guests.
 Next to the staircase is a muraled glass ball, with the number 33 on it.
 It is here that members can scan in and enter the foyer.

 The foyer area includes luxurious decor, and antiques, accented by large windows overlooking Disneyland Park.
 From here guests can access two main areas; the Salon Nouveau Lounge, and the Grand Salon Dining Room.
 When visiting, this is where you can check in with a cast member and be given the Club 33 Rules rundown so you know how it works.

 Le Salon Nouveau Lounge